engenious-inc/sift-ios/README.md

 ```
 {
  "xctestrunPath": "path to .xctestrun, this file generate by Xcode when make a build for test",
     "outputDirectoryPath": "path where tests results will be collected",
     "rerunFailedTest": 1, // attempts for retry
-    "testsBucket": 1, // number of tests which will be send on each executor at the same time
+    "testsBucket": 1,
     "testsExecutionTimeout": 120, // timeout
-    "setUpScriptPath": "script will execute on node before each tests bucket", // optional
-    "tearDownScriptPath": "script will execute on node after each tests bucket", // optional
     "nodes": // array of nodes (mac)
     [
         {
-            "id": 0,
-            "name": "Node-1",
+          "name": "Node1",
-            "host": "172.22.22.12",
+          "host": "127.0.0.1",
           "port": 22,
-            "username": "nodeUsername",
-            "password": "nodePassword"
           "deploymentPath": "path where all necessary stuff will be stored on the node",
          "UDID": {
                         "devices": ["devices udid, can be null"],
                         "simulators": ["simulators udid, can be null"]
                     },
-            "xcodePath": "/Applications/Xcode.app", // path to xcode
+          "xcodePath": "/Applications/Xcode.app",
-            "environmentVariables": ["env1": "value1"] // inject env if need, optional
+          "authorization": {
+            "data": {
+              "username": "username",
+              "password": "password"
+            }
+          }
         }
     ]
 }

 ```